GhHiva/LLM/MakeMore2/readme.md

   - torch.distributions.Multinomial: A distribution class from torch.distributions.
 It's object-oriented and supports methods like .sample() and .log_prob().
 Use Case: Sample multiple times from a categorical distribution in a single call.
 Work with probabilistic modeling, including computing log-probabilities.
 - torch.multinomial: A function, not a distribution.
 It samples from a categorical distribution (or draws without replacement), similar to drawing lottery tickets.
 Use Case: Just need to sample indices according to given probabilities.
 Don't need log-probabilities or to create a full distribution object.

+ 🔺 Quality of a model by Likelihood: the high negative likihood the better estimation.